GIVESocialMovement/GIVESocialMovement.github.io/_posts/2019-02-04-extend-slick-with-enum-the-right-way.md

 }
 ```

-Walla, now you can easily add a new Enum with minimal code.
+Now you can easily add a new Enum with minimal code.

 PS.
 We're always looking for a better technique.
 If you have one, please open an issue in our github repo.
 Thank you!